 However, there are simple and easy strategies to follow that help solve these two issues.

-Strategies to Stop Yourself from Spending
+Strategies to Stop Yourself from Spending And Maximise Investments

 For starters, in order to keep ourselves from failing to save each month, many people find it helpful to set up a system that automatically contributes to their long-term savings account.
 This “pay yourself first” strategy helps keep forgetfulness and lack-of-discipline from getting in the way of our goals.